Amha-Endrayes/clean-air/esp8266/firmware/README.md

 Credits
 -------

-Written by Jonathan Oxer for www.superhouse.tv
+Based on the work done by Jonathan Oxer for www.superhouse.tv
 https://github.com/superhouse/AQS

 Inspired by https://github.com/SwapBap/WemosDustSensor